mlraglin/personal-website/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a rising third year student and Eminence Fellow at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.
-I'm interested in exploring the interesctions of  data analysis and other quantitative or qualitative forms of study, including machine learning, software development, compuational social science, and more.
+I'm interested in exploring the interesctions of  data analysis and other quantitative or qualitative forms of study, including machine learning, software development, computational social science, and more.
 In my free time, I enjoy pursuing several hobbies, including music mixing and production, fitness, and food.

 # Interests to show in About widget
 interests: